-Practices and practitioners are reminded to adopt a risk-based approach, taking into account the contents of their practice-wide risk assessment, policies and procedures (and where necessary updating them) and the circumstances of and risks presented by individual clients/matters (please see LSAG Guidance Part 1 section 5 for further information).
+Practices and practitioners are reminded to adopt a risk-based approach, taking into account the contents of their practice-wide risk assessment, policies and procedures (and where necessary updating them) and the circumstances of individual clients/matters.
 As an alternative to face-to-face documentary verification, legal practices and practitioners may adopt or further utilise electronic means of ID&V where appropriate to the risks present in the client/transaction.

-Such methods may include (but are not limited to):
+Such methods may include (but are not limited to) using independently or in combination:

-- Digital ID&V services that meet the requirements of the MLRs R28(19) "secure from fraud and misuse and capable of providing an appropriate level of assurance that the person claiming a particular identity is in fact the person with that identity.") - 2.
-Gathering and analysing additional data to triangulate the evidence provided by the client, such as geolocation, IP addresses etc. - 3.
-Verifying phone numbers, e-mails and/or physical addresses by sending codes to the client's address to validate access to accounts. - 4.
-Using live and/or recorded digital video (many reliable and free options exist for this) of the customer showing their face and original photo identification documents so that you can compare them to a scanned copy of the same document (e.g. passport or driving licence).
+- 1. Digital ID&V services that meet the requirements of the MLRs (R28(19) "secure from fraud and misuse and capable of providing an appropriate level of assurance that the person claiming a particular identity is in fact the person with that identity.") - 2.
+Gathering and analysing additional data to triangulate the evidence provided by the client, such as geolocation, IP addresses, verifiable phone numbers etc.; - 3.
+Verifying phone numbers, e-mails and/or physical addresses by sending codes to the client's address to validate access to accounts - 4.
+Using live and/or recorded digital video (many reliable and free options exist for this) of the customer showing their face and original photo identification documents so that you can compare them to a scanned copy of the same document (e.g. passport or driving license).